-Dr Meredith Gresham
+Awardee: Dr Meredith Gresham

 Affiliation: University of New South Wales

-Project Title: Living with uncertainty: What information do people with mild cognitive impairment and families need and want after diagnosis?
+Living with uncertainty: What information do people with mild cognitive impairment and families need and want after diagnosis?

-To understand what information, strategies and supports will improve the diagnostic and post-diagnostic experience of people with mild cognitive impairment (MCI) and their main supporters, as foundational research for a national dissemination project.
+The aim of this project is to understand what information, strategies and supports could improve the diagnostic and post-diagnostic experience of people with mild cognitive impairment (MCI) and their main supporters.
+Through a triadic case study approach, Meredith is:

-- Explore what information about MCI is wanted and needed from the perspectives of people with MCI, their supporters, and health care professionals.
+Exploring what information about MCI is wanted and needed from the perspectives of people with MCI, their supporters, and health care professionals.

-- Understand appropriate and accessible formats for providing information, and
+Seeking to understand appropriate and accessible formats for providing information, and

-- Probe the most appropriate ways in which information can be delivered for these three groups.
+Probing the most appropriate ways in which information can be delivered for these three groups.

 Dr Meredith Gresham is an occupational therapist with over 35 years' clinical and research experience focusing on support of people with dementia and carers.
 She has expertise in re-ablement, the design of the physical environment and use of assistive technology to improve function and independence of older people.
 She developed a model of residential care for people with very severe behaviours in dementia, now being implemented nationally.
 Her PhD, conferred in 2019, was a clinical utility study of novel bidet technology that improved toileting care for aged care residents and staff.